Link vocabulary and linking approach

 Type: kb/types/note.md · Status: current

-The architecture is deliberately loose.
-The theory of links is weak — experiment.
-Invent intra-collection labels your work needs, propose additions to the catalogue, diverge from suggestions where it makes sense.
+The architecture is deliberately loose because the link theory is still developing.
+Invent intra-collection labels your work needs, propose additions to the catalogue, and diverge from suggestions where it makes sense.

 ("Register" means one of three content modes — theoretical, descriptive, prescriptive — that determines a collection's quality goal, title conventions, and linking rules.
 See register.)